cloosafm/piscine_python/0_starting/ex09/README.md

 # ft_filter

 ## Use this package as you would use the built-in function filter()
-You need to import the function ft_filtering from the ft_filter package
+First, you need to import the function ft_filtering from the ft_filter package

 ## How to build a package
 If you want to build your own package, take a look at :